-Call it a pest management professional, pest control technician, or, simply, the age-old, descriptive, though rarely used today exterminator.
-Regardless of what they are called, it's an occupation that more people seem to fall into than grow up yearning to become unless one is born in a family that owns a pest control business.
+Call it a pest management professional, pest control technician, or simply the age-old descriptive–though rarely used today–exterminator.
+Regardless of what they are called, it's an occupation that more people seem to fall into than grow up yearning to become unless one is born into a family that owns a pest control business.

 According to the most recent data from the Bureau of Labor Statistics (BLS) (May 2010):

 - There are 62,490 pest control workers in the U.S.

 - The mean hourly wage is $15.62 per hour.

 - The mean annual wage is $32,480 per year.

 The vast majority of workers (59,390) provide services to buildings and homes, while the rest work for government, schools, employment services, food manufacturing, or other support services.
 The highest mean wage goes to those who work for the federal government, although less than one-tenth of one percent (about 260 workers) have this job.

 According to BLS statistics (as of February 2011), only 5.5 percent of all pest control workers are female.
 However, this is up from only 4 percent in 2008, and it can be expected that this percentage will continue to increase.

 As a pest control professional, one should expect to get down and dirty on a daily basis.
 The job of the professional is to do exactly as its name states: to control or manage pests.
 Or, as described by the BLS: "Unwanted creatures that infest buildings or surrounding areas can pose serious risks to health and safety.
 Pest control workers remove these creatures from households, apartment buildings, places of businesses, and other structures, to protect people and maintain structural integrity."